MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-55/README.md

 ### Part 4

-p4_summary.ipynb shows the summary of three main questions.
+p4_summary.ipynb shows the summary of weekly progress and three main questions.